 This post may contain affiliate links.

-You’ve helped your child with teething and cutting teeth.
-Now, it’s time to go through your child losing their baby teeth.
 Create magical Tooth Fairy traditions with some of the fun suggestions here!

 Put a fairy door in your child’s room –